 In such cases, other arrangements are made where we may be able to provide cash help towards a break you organise yourself, but we need to be sure this would be appropriate and need to see confirmation of arrangements made before we can make money available.
 We have to be sure this will be suitable for you and we will need to see evidence of an approved booking.
 We are unable to make provisional bookings – we must have your application back first.
 When we have made arrangements we shall send you confirmation and make a contribution towards your incidental costs (including travel), though we cannot undertake to meet these in full.

-If you wish to take someone with you (whether or not you think we may be able to pay for them), please ensure we receive a Yellow Form: Request for someone to accompany a convalescent completed by that person with your own White Form: Request for convalescence.
+If you wish to take someone with you (whether or not you think we may be able to pay for them), please ensure we receive a Lilac Form: Request for someone to accompany a convalescent completed by that person with your own Turquoise Form: Request for convalescence.

 Please ensure your doctor completes the forms with regards to the respective applicants’ details.
 We do not need medical statements for those under 18, unless they are applying for convalescence, though we do need the front of the Yellow Form to be completed.

 We will ask the person requiring convalescence or recuperation to complete a Turquoise Form.
 If they wish to be accompanied, a Lilac Form will need to be completed by the person accompanying the convalescent.